-Summary: This article describes the work of immigrant youth in the South Bronx as they discuss the novel “Sold” about a Nepali girl named Lakshmi whose stepfather sells her into slavery.
+Summary: This article describes the work of immigrant youth in the South Bronx as they discuss Sold, a novel about a Nepali girl whose stepfather sells her into slavery.
 A LRNG grant developed by the NYC Writing Project and four teachers enabled youth and teachers to use the Youth Voices platform for this and other student-driven online writing projects that fostered opportunities to write for authentic audiences.

 Original Date of Publication: January 29, 2016